 Then another tragedy marked Win Nyunt’s life.
 Last August, torrents of rain ripped through many parts of Win Nyunt’s country, flooding the landscape and destroying homes and crops.
 Saturated grounds slipped from the sides of hills and mountains, tearing paths of destruction through the towns below.
 Many homes were destroyed in the landslides, including Win Nyunt’s.
 She, like thousands of others, fled to a relief camp.

-There, a GFA-supported pastor led worship services each night, encouraging the landslide victims through God’s Word.
+There, a Gospel for Asia (GFA)-supported pastor led worship services each night, encouraging the landslide victims through God’s Word.
 He said God could rescue people amidst their adversities and give them eternal life if they trusted in Him.

 The promise of God’s grace overwhelmed Win Nyunt.
 Her heart touched, she asked God to cleanse her from her sins.
 She decided to walk closely with Jesus, and from that day on, she stopped selling alcohol.